lgorissen/k4d/lab 17/README.md

 # 17. Headless service: point-to-multipoint

-The use case for a Headless Service the discovery of ALL Pods that are backing up a Service.
+The use case for a Headless Service is *the discovery of ALL Pods that are backing up a Service*.
 That could be done using the Kubernetes API server, but that would make the Pod-internal application code sensitive to being run on a Kubernetes platform.
 That's something you don't want!

 Instead, you can use a Headless service and then look up the Pods IP addresses through a DNS lookup.